Profiling Functions

 - If a value has a compact internal representation, memory consumption will be very low, even if the serialized result may consume much more memory.

 - Please note that memory profiling is only approximative, so it can be quite misleading.
 If the memory option is enabled, main-memory will be garbage-collected before and after evaluation to improve the quality of the measurement.
+It is important to know that this slows down the evaluation time of the query.

 |